 Furthermore, according to the National Survey on Drug Use and Health, men also engage in drug and alcohol use more frequently than women as compared to 7.3% of women.
-There is an 11.5% of men over the age of 12 were being considered current illicit drug abusers at the time.
+There is 11.5% of men over the age of 12 were considered current illicit drug abusers at the time.
 Additionally, 57.1% of men engaged in alcohol use or alcohol dependency compared to 47.5% of women.

 How Does Addiction Affect Men?

 Addiction affects men in numerous different ways than it does women, depending on the drug.
 The substances that are more commonly abused by men are heroin, marijuana, and alcohol.